What Does a Real Estate Broker Do?

 The agent doesn’t own an interest in real estate; instead, they often share a percentage of commissions earned by the company they represent.
 A real estate agent’s particular knowledge and expertise may be worth paying for, even if you’re buying or selling a home in an area where you already live.

 For example, an agent who lives in your town will know things about traffic patterns, school quality, and local politics that can play a significant role in finding the home of your dreams.
-A real estate agent also makes sure you know all costs involved when buying or selling a property.
+A real estate agent also makes sure you know all the costs involved when buying or selling a property.

-The broker you choose may also be able to help you determine whether or not to use a buyer’s agent (real estate agent working on your behalf) or listing agent (who represents the seller).
+The broker you choose may also be able to help you determine whether or not to use a buyer’s agent (real estate agent working on your behalf) or a listing agent (who represents the seller).

 When Should You Hire An Agent?